2008 NBA Finals: Broadcasting

-Produced by ESPN, the Finals were aired on ABC in the United States for the sixth consecutive year.
-This was also Michele Tafoya's final Finals appearance before resigning before the 2008–09 season.
-As an NBA Finals sideline reporter, Tafoya was later succeeded by Doris Burke, Rachel Nichols, and Malika Andrews.
+The Finals, produced by ESPN, were aired on ABC in the United States for the sixth consecutive year.
+This was also Michele Tafoya's last Finals appearance as a sideline reporter due to her resignation shortly before the 2008–09 season.
+She was later succeeded by Doris Burke (2009–19), Rachel Nichols (2020), Malika Andrews (2021), and Lisa Salters (2022–present).

+Local TV broadcasts of the competing franchises were Los Angeles' KABC-TV and Boston's WCVB-TV.

 International broadcasts

 Aside from ABC (U.S.) and TSN (Canada), other broadcasters across the world covered the Finals: